ruireng/ProjectSnake/README.md

  9. You should now be able to play Snake on your ChipKIT.

 ## About this project:
 This project was made during the summer of 2023.
+The code was written in Assembly and C.

 ## This project was made by:
 [Roy L.](https://github.com/ruisnake)